Workiva/dart_transformer_utils/CONRIBUTING.md

 ## Using the issue tracker

-The issue tracker is the preferred channel for [bug reports](#bug-reports), [feature / design pattern requests](#feature-requests) and [submitting pull requests](#pull-requests), but __please follow the guidelines:__
+The issue tracker is the preferred channel for [bug reports](#bug-reports), [feature requests](#feature-requests) and [submitting pull requests](#pull-requests), but __please follow the guidelines:__

-  + __Include the JIRA ticket number__ _(If applicable)_
-    + If your issue is related to anything that will be used in a production Workiva application, you must create a ticket or sub-task in JIRA for the ticket that requires a change to dart_transformer_utils.
-    + When you submit the issue in Github, include the JIRA ticket number in the "detailed description" portion of your commit message for proper tracking / RM compliance. _An example title is shown below:_
-    ```
-    Description of the issue
-    Ref: JIRAPROJECT-123
-    ```

   + __Help Us Help You__
-    + Please include context relating to the urgency / timeframe for the request, and tag names (using the __@firstlast-wf__ syntax) of any key Workiva folks that need to keep track of the request as it moves through the process.
+    + Please include context relating to the urgency / timeframe for the request, and tag any key folks that need to keep track of the request as it moves through the process.

   + __Be Professional__
     + Please __do not__ derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.